Anti-Inflammatory Diets and IBS

 Which Diet Is Best for IBS?

 My summary of the best diet for IBS is the one that fits your lifestyle.
-Some may find following a Low FODMAP diet, even for a short period, is too overwhelming.
+Some may find following a Low FODMAP diet, even for a short period, too overwhelming.
 So, the Mediterranean or Paleo diets may be better options.

 The Mediterranean diet is the best overall for gut health and long-term sustainability.
 Still, it may need to be adjusted to eliminate high FODMAP foods such as garlic, onions, and legumes.